-As of February 2021, there were over 13,500 women enrolled in our Registry.
+As of September 2023, there were 14,854 women enrolled in our Registry.
 All of these women want to help find the answers.
 We hope you will too!
+Referrals are a proven source of growth for the NAAED Pregnancy Registry and we are always grateful when participants spread the word to their pregnant friends and associates.
 By enrolling as many pregnant women as possible, the Registry will be able to give doctors a clearer picture of which medications are safest for mothers and the babies they carry.

 By enrolling in the Registry and sharing your experiences, you will be contributing to a brighter future for mothers and babies.
 Your willingness to help the expectant mothers of tomorrow is greatly appreciated.